 Lodging and eating facilities within the park are accessible.

-There are no maintained trails in Glen Canyon National Recreation Area.
-Hiking involves following routes over uneven and varied terrain.
-There is a large project underway at Horseshoe Bend that includes a new trail to the rim that meets Architectural Barriers Act (ABA) standards for accessibility and blends with the natural environment, and two shade structures with benches.
+Horseshoe Bend has a new trail to the rim that meets Architectural Barriers Act (ABA) standards for accessibility and blends with the natural environment, and two shade structures with benches.
 A small, ABA accessible viewing area with safety railing will be available at the overlook rim.

 Scenic drives or boat trips may offer a good way for those with physical/mobility issues to see the vast backcountry of Glen Canyon.
 Accessible boat tours are also available.
 LPRM tours include individual audio sets with every tour and are available in English, Spanish, German, French, Italian, Mandarin and Japanese.